-- 0.4 The titles are valid for life from the date confirmed. - 0.41 Use of a FIDE title or rating to subvert the ethical principles of the title or rating system may subject a person to revocation of his title upon recommendation by the Qualification and Ethics Commissions and final action by the General Assembly. - 0.42 A title is officially valid from the date all the requirements are met.
-In order for a title to be confirmed where it is based on an application, it must be published on the FIDE website and in other relevant FIDE documents for at least 60 days.
-For registered automatic titles see below, 0.5. - 0.43 The title can be used for results of opponents only in tournaments starting after the confirmation. (exception: see 1.15). - 0.44 In terms of, for example, the age of achieving a title, the title is considered to be achieved when the last result is achieved, and the rating requirement is fulfilled, whichever date is later. - 0.45 In case it is found after a title has been awarded that the player was in breach of the Anti-Cheating Regulations in one or more of the tournaments on which the title application was based, then the title may be removed by the Qualification Commission.
-The federation of this player may appeal this decision to FIDE Presidential Board within 30 days after they had been informed in writing.
+- 0.4 The titles are valid for life from the date confirmed. - 0.4.1 Use of a FIDE title or rating to subvert the ethical principles of the title or rating system may subject a person to revocation of his title upon recommendation by the Qualification and Ethics Commissions and final action by FIDE Council. - O.4.2 A title can be used for results of opponents only in tournaments starting after its confirmation.
+(Exception: see 1.1.4). - 0.4.3 In terms of the age of achieving a title, the title is considered to be achieved when the last result is achieved, and the rating requirement is fulfilled, whichever date is later. - 0.4.4 In case it is found after a title has been awarded that the player was in breach of the Fair Play Regulations in one or more of the tournaments on which the title application was based, then the title may be removed by the Qualification Commission.
+The player or their federation may appeal this decision to FIDE Council within 30 days after they had been informed in writing.